50 Self Advocacy IEP Goals for Every Grade: Measurable Examples to Use Now

 Depending on the student and their challenges, you may have to change up these goals.
 Some students are impulsive and don’t think about choices before they make them–resulting in preventable mistakes, or not learning from their mistakes.
 Others may overthink a choice, and never come to a conclusion.

-4. The student will identify two available options in a given classroom scenario (e.g., choosing between tasks or tools) and make a choice that aligns with their preferences in 4 out of 5 opportunities, as measured by teacher observation.
+4. Identifying Options and Choosing: By ___, Student will identify two available options in a given classroom scenario (such as tasks or tools) and make a choice aligned with their preferences as measured by teacher observation with 80% accuracy.

-6. The student will demonstrate the ability to make a personal choice (e.g., selecting a preferred break activity, choosing seating, or requesting a support) and follow through independently in 80% of opportunities.
+6. Making and Following Through on Personal Choices: By ___, Student will make a personal choice (such as selecting a break activity, choosing seating, or requesting a support) and follow through independently as measured by teacher observation with 80% accuracy.

-Self Advocacy IEP Goals: IEP Meeting Participation
+IEP Goals for IEP Meeting Participation

 I am a huge advocate of students attending their IEP meetings, and participating in their IEP meetings.
 A student should participate in their IEP meeting, at the youngest age possible, to the maximum extent possible.
 What that will look like for each child is different.